findy-network/findy-network.github.io/content/en/blog/github-swiss-knife-2/index.md

 date: 2024-04-23
 title: "The Swiss Army Knife for the Agency Project, Part 2: Release Management with GitHub"
 linkTitle: "Release Management with GitHub"
-description: "This article will examine how we handle releasing and artifact delivery with GitHub tools in our open-source project.
-When designing our project's release process, we have kept it lightweight but efficient enough.
-One important goal has been ensuring that developers get a stable version, i.e., a working version of the code, whenever they clone the repository.
-Furthermore, we want to offer a ready-built deliverable whenever possible so that trying out our software stack is easy."
+description: "Multiple aspects need to be considered when releasing and distributing software.
+In this article, we will examine how we handle releasing and artifact delivery with GitHub tools in our open-source project."
 author: Laura Vuorenoja
 resources:
   - src: "**.{png,jpg}"